 Consent is often wrongly equated with a Service user's signature on a consent form.
 A signature on a form is valuable evidence that the service user has gone through a consent process and understands what is to happen but is not proof of valid consent.
 If a service user is rushed into signing a form, based on too little information, the consent may not be valid, despite the signature.
-The health professional carrying out the procedure is ultimately responsible for ensuring that the Service user is genuinely consenting to what is being done and they will be held responsible in law if this is challenged later.
+Banquo Limited carrying out the care is ultimately responsible for ensuring that the service user is genuinely consenting to what is being provided and they will be held responsible in law if this is challenged later.

 Service users may, if they wish, withdraw their consent after they have signed a form: the signature is evidence of the process of consent giving, it is not a binding contract.
-Completed forms should be kept with the service user's treatment plans/healthcare records.
-Any changes to a form made after it has been signed by the service user should be initialled and dated by both service user and health professional.
+Completed forms should be kept with the service user's care plan.
+Any changes to a form made after it has been signed by the service user should be initialed and dated by both service user and care provider.

-Refusal/Withdrawal of Consent
+Refusal/Withdrawal Of Consent